ermeio/posts/masicoin_v2.md

 #Standards are not enough

 Interoperability is compelling, but how is interoperability achieved?
-[Bass et al.] identify interoperability as _the degree to which two or more systems can usefully exchange meaningful information via interfaces in a particular context._ Luckily, it is unrealistic to imagine a world sharing the same software globally (see Section on EIF); thus different vendors around the globe must agree on a common rules for interoperability, but to which extent?
+[Bass et al.] identify interoperability as _the degree to which two or more systems can usefully exchange meaningful information via interfaces in a particular context._ On the bright side, a world working on a unique software infrastructure it’s a not a realistic scenario (see Section on EIF); thus different vendors around the globe must agree on a common rules for interoperability, but to which extent?

 Interoperability has different levels.
 The most prominent worldwide healthcare IT society, HiMMS, further narrows the definition of interoperability, assigning it [three levels](https://www.himss.org/library/interoperability-standards/what-is):